 76. Arpora Night Market

 This one is more than a conventional market.
 Arpora night market will enchant you with its lively open-air ambience laden with goods and food stalls in abundance.
 There’s more – cocktails and DJs!
 Also known as the Saturday night market, it is the largest shopping & entertainment event that best accentuates the unique and entertaining culture of Goa.
-Arpora night market is organised only during the peak tourist seasons.
+Arpora night market is available only during the peak tourist seasons.
 This one should be certainly on your list of places to visit in Goa.

 77. Love Passion Karma